 - In the short term, specific investments have been included in the 2021-2023 industrial plan.
-For example, concerning the Belgium plant, we have planned the upgrade of the kiln in order to increase alternative fuels usage to 80% of total fuel usage.
-This investment will guarantee a CO2 reduction of 88,000 tons annually. - o In the medium term, we will reduce CO2 emissions per ton of cement by about 30% by 2030.
+For example, concerning the Belgium plant, we have planned the upgrade of the kiln in order to increase alternative fuels usage to 80% of total fuel usage. - In the medium term, we will reduce CO_2 emissions per ton of cement by about 30% by 2030.
 The target will be achieved through greater use of alternative fuels (77% of the total fuel usage to produce grey cement by 2030) and renewable resources, reduction of thermal consumption and the clinker ratio of cements. - Cutting the CO2 emissions in the medium-term is a priority of the Cementir Group, but we also believe that we cannot achieve the carbon neutrality acting alone.
 For this reason, looking at the long term, Cementir is involved in strengthening global partnerships for sustainable development.
 Cementir actively participates in global and national industry policy discussions on issues related to Climate Change, Sustainable Infrastructure, Innovation & Digital Transformation, Operational Efficiency, Health & Safety, the Circular Economy, Alternative Fuels, and Waste Management Frameworks, among others.

-Climate-related issues and the related CO2 emissions regulations are also affecting the landscape of suppliers, especially in Europe.
+Climate-related issues and the related CO_2 emissions regulations are also affecting the landscape of suppliers, especially in Europe.